You’ve heard it said that age is just a number. However, age is really two numbers: how old the calendar says you are...and how old you feel.

 Ease Into Chair Yoga

-Speaking of yoga: In addition to aiding balance, it also helps improve flexibility and may even increase strength.† The benefits you realize from your mat depend on what style of yoga you practice; some are gentle and therapeutic, while others are vigorous and fast-paced.
+Speaking of yoga: In addition to aiding balance, it also helps improve flexibility and may even increase strength.†The information provided is not an endorsement of any product, and is intended for educational purposes only.
+NaturesPlus does not provide medical advice and does not offer diagnosis of any conditions.
+Current research on this topic is not conclusive and further research may be needed in order to prove the benefits described.
+The conditions and symptoms described may be indicative of serious health problems, and therefore should be brought to the attention of a qualified healthcare practitioner.
+The benefits you realize from your mat depend on what style of yoga you practice; some are gentle and therapeutic, while others are vigorous and fast-paced.
 If you have an iPhone and plan to build a home-based practice, the app Yoga Studio: Poses & Classes provides a video library of more than 280 poses.

 One way to experience yoga’s benefits with a reduced risk of injury is through chair yoga, in which you practice your poses either seated or using a chair for balance while standing.
 Search for local classes or find them online.